Physician Burnout: Are YOU in the Danger Zone and What You Can DO about it.

 Every Single Day you work … there is a withdrawal from this Physical/Emotional/Spiritual Energetic Bank Account.
 The amount of the withdrawal is different from person to person and day to day.

-Physician Burnout is just another name for a Negative Balance in these Accounts
+Physician Burnout is just another name for a Negative Balance in these Energy Accounts

 Work has drained you beyond your energetic, emotional and spiritual reserves.
 You have been unable, for whatever reason, to recharge your account.
 You are in a overdrawn and it hurts.
 You can feel it and your colleagues and family can see and feel it as well.
 In many cases you are a last person to recognize your own physician burnout.